ungleich/cdist/cdist/conf/type/__key_value/man.rst

     but only if the key or value must be changed.
-    You need to ensure yourself that the line is prefixed with the correct comment sign. (for example # or ; or wathever ..)
+    You need to ensure yourself that the line is prefixed with the correct comment sign. (for example # or ; or wathever ..) onchange
+   The code to run if the key or value changes (i.e. is inserted, removed or replaced).

 BOOLEAN PARAMETERS